msinnes/dom/@packages/msinnes-dom-server/README.md

 # `@msinnes/dom-server`

 A server-side rendering library for the `@msinnes/dom` stack.
-This is a simple library with a single function.
-The function, `renderToString` takes a render and gives back a rendered string of `html`.
+The library renders to a string or screen object via either `renderToString` or `renderToScreen`.

 The server-side rendering engine is the same engine used to render in `@msinnes/dom` and `@msinnes/dom-testing-library`.
-Rendering on the server is synchronous, and any async behavior in your application will be ignore at the current time.
+Rendering on the server side is psuedo synchronous.
+Immediate timers, timers with no wait time, will execute, but they will do so in an synchronous manner.

 ## Usage